 If one sets the chemical energy determined during production in relation to the energy irradiated onto a hectare of forest, one obtains about 2% for gross production and 1% for primary production.
 One third of the irradiated energy is used for transpiration, a total of about 80% for the evaporation of water (evaporation, interception), the rest is converted into heat.

-The coupling of CO2 assimilation with transpiration, both processes being regulated by one and the same columns, can be expressed quantitatively with the transpiration coefficient.
+The coupling of CO2 assimilation with transpiration, both processes being regulated by one and the same factors controlling stomatal aperture, can be expressed quantitatively with the transpiration coefficient.
 Herbaceous plants (for example wheat) consume 540 kg of water to produce 1 kg of plant matter.
 The beech in the Solling has an average transpiration coefficient of only 180, the spruce of 220.
 The way in which the beech achieves its so particularly rational performance can be seen in part from the gas exchange measurements (► Fig. I-24).
 Depending on illuminance, humidity, and CO2 concentration, the leaves regulate stomatal width so rapidly that they adapt immediately to any change.
-Moreover, photosynthesis of the thin, i.e., low-substance shade leaves of beech is as effective relative to their dry weight as that of the sun leaves.
+Moreover, photosynthesis of the thin, shade leaves of beech is as effective relative to their dry weight as that of the sun leaves.
 As a result, the beech is able to make much better use of sunlight than the oak, which forms only about three layers of sun leaves, while in the beech there are an additional three to four layers of shade leaves.
 Below this, due to the lack of light, the substance production of the herb and moss layer is insignificant on acid soils, while it can be considerable in mixed oak forests.

-The overall result is that in the Solling there is hardly ever a lack of water for the beech.
+The overall result is that in the Solling there has been hardly ever a lack of water for the beech.

 5.6 The long cycle (consumers)